A Map of Kent

 Dury and Andrews surveyed great houses as well as farms and cottages, rivers and coastline as well as gardens and the name of individual home-owners.
 The scale of two inches to one mile shows, in fascinating detail, the land, the coast and the social fabric of the time.
 A glimpse at any of the map sheets is to step back in time and be absorbed into an exploration of 18c Kent.

 Original copies of A Map of Kent are rare.
 King George III was one of the original subscribers, and a copy is kept in The Royal Collection.
 A few more are in private libraries and collections.
-This publication means that a perfect facsimile copy is now available for you to own.

 “... the most skilfully engraved and beautiful of all the historic maps of Kent”